Interlude - Hell Cometh

 The Gorgon trio's gazes met once more and Verina nodded.

-"Let's collect our pay and find out if the Hells have anyone worthy of our attention."
+"Let's collect our pay.
+I'm eager to find if the Hells have anyone more worthy of our attention."

 A command via her neural augment deactivated the spatial stabilization field.
 The fractals - which had until then been slowly shrinking - seemed to halt.
 Then they began to expand once more.

-A different neural command summoned a Planar rift before the Gorgons.
-The tunic-clad Verina Stheno was the first to walk through.
-Verina was next and lastly Verina Euryale went through.
+A different neural command summoned a Planar rift.
+A kaleidoscope of infinite fractals manifested before them into a rectangular, door-like plane of multicoloured luminence.
+The tunic-clad Verina Stheno was the first to stride through.
+Verina was next and lastly, Verina Euryale followed.

-Then the Planar rift collapsed, leaving nothing behind but a devastated chamber and fractals slowly spreading throughout reality itself.
+Then the Planar rift imploded silently, leaving nothing behind but a devastated chamber and lingering spatial fractals slowly spreading throughout reality itself.